Business or pleasure? Who cares. Before getting cosy with someone, you need to get to know what makes them tick. Regional economics is no different.

 - Industry and region-focused research and reports tailored to your needs

 - Professional development workshops for teams and leaders

 - Customised contracting for organisations needing extensive regional economic and strategic input but can’t justify a permanent full-time resource

 - A sounding board service with unfettered access to Benje

 - In-house briefings at planning sessions, board meetings and to elected officials

 - KPI reviews to make sure you are efficiently capturing outcomes that matter

-- Wellbeing/living standards audits to ensure organisation policies and goals are consistent with government and legislative requirements
+- Wellbeing/living standards reviews to ensure organisation policies and goals are consistent with government strategies and frameworks.

 If you think that Benje is the kind of guy you could work with, then get in touch.